 2. Create Mobile-Friendly Content

-This means understanding how people absorb information online.
+This means getting a good understanding of how people read content online.
+Generally speaking, people scan web content until they find what they are looking for.
 Long, extensive, and wordy articles are shown to have a lower comprehensibility rate when read on mobile.

 This means that keeping your content easy to read, scannable, and blocked makes the user experience more enjoyable.